 University of London's score of 36 is higher than 68% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2021, the University of London reported total carbon emissions of approximately 5,087,000 kg CO2e.
-This figure reflects the university's ongoing commitment to sustainability, although specific breakdowns into Scope 1, 2, or 3 emissions were not disclosed for this year.
-In 2020, the university's emissions were reported at about 5,936,000 kg CO2e, with Scope 1 emissions at approximately 1,077,000 kg CO2e and Scope 2 emissions at about 4,859,000 kg CO2e.
+This figure reflects the university's ongoing commitment to sustainability, although specific data for Scope 1 and Scope 2 emissions was not disclosed for that year.
+In 2020, the university's emissions were broken down into Scope 1 emissions of about 1,077,000 kg CO2e and Scope 2 emissions of approximately 4,859,000 kg CO2e, resulting in a combined total of around 5,936,000 kg CO2e.
 The University of London has made significant strides in reducing its carbon footprint, achieving a 60% reduction in carbon emissions against a 2010 baseline by the end of the 2019-20 period.
-This reduction includes a 9% decrease from the previous year, demonstrating a strong commitment to sustainability.
-The university aims to achieve net zero carbon emissions by 2030, with plans to eliminate gas usage entirely as part of this initiative.
-Overall, the University of London is actively working towards its climate commitments, with a clear roadmap for future reductions and a focus on achieving net zero emissions across all scopes by 2030.
+This reduction included a 9% decrease from the previous year, demonstrating a strong commitment to sustainability.
+Looking ahead, the university aims to achieve net zero carbon emissions by 2030, with plans to eliminate gas usage entirely as part of its climate strategy.
+This ambitious target underscores the university's dedication to addressing climate change and promoting environmental responsibility.

 Access structured emissions data, company-specific emission factors, and source documents